1. Summary of material accounting policies

 Payment of the transaction price is due immediately when the customer purchases the goods and takes delivery in store.

-Revenue from sale of goods sold through franchisee stores is recognised when control of the products has transferred, being when the products are delivered to the customer, the customer has full discretion over the channel and price to sell the products, and there is no unfulfilled obligation that could affect the customer's acceptance of the products.
+Revenue from sale of goods sold through franchisee and SIS stores is recognised when control of the products has transferred, being when the products are delivered to the customer, the customer has full discretion over the channel and price to sell the products, and there is no unfulfilled obligation that could affect the customer's acceptance of the products.
 Delivery occurs when the products have been shipped or delivered to the customer depending on the terms of arrangement.

 The Company's obligation to repair or replace faulty products under the standard warranty terms is recognised as a provision, see note 17b.

-Sale of goods - other than retaili.
+Sale of goods - other than retail i.
 Wholesale

 The Company sells products to distributors.
-Revenue from sale of goods in such arrangements is recognised when control of the products has transferred, being when the products are delivered to the customer, the customer has full discretion over the
+Revenue from sale of goods in such arrangements is recognised when control of the products has transferred, being when the products are delivered to the customer, the customer has full discretion over the channel and price to sell the products, and there is no unfulfilled obligation that could affect the customer's acceptance of the products.
+Delivery occurs when

-channel and price to sell the products, and there is no unfulfilled obligation that could affect the customer's acceptance of the products.
-Delivery occurs when the products have been shipped or delivered to the customer depending on the terms of arrangement.
+the products have been shipped or delivered to the customer depending on the terms of arrangement.

 The goods are often sold with retrospective volume discounts based on aggregate sales over a 12 month period.
 Revenue from these sales is recognised based on the price specified in the contract, net of the estimated volume discounts.
 Accumulated experience is used to estimate and provide for the discounts, using the most likely method, and revenue is only recognised to the extent that it is highly probable that a significant reversal will not occur.
 A liability for refund of volume discounts (included in other current liabilities- refund liabilities) is recognised for expected volume discounts payable to customers in relation to sales made until the end of the reporting period.
-No significant element of financing is deemed present as the sales are made with a credit term of 45 to 90 days, which is consistent with market practice.
+No significant element of financing is deemed present as the sales are generally made with a credit term of 30 to 120 days, which is consistent with market practice.
 The Company's obligation to repair or replace faulty products under the standard warranty terms is recognised as a provision, see note 17b.

 ii.
 E-Commerce

 The Company through marketplace and its own website sells its products to customers.
-Revenue from sale of goods through the website is recognised when control of the products has transferred, being when the products are delivered to the customer.
-For e-commerce sales, it is the Company's policy to sell its products to the end customer with a right of return within 15 to 60 days.
-Therefore, a refund liability in relation to expected returns (included in other current liabilities- refund liabilities) and
+Revenue from sale of goods is recognised when control of the products has transferred, being when the products are Shipped or delivered to the customer depending on the terms of arrangement.
+For e-commerce sales, it is the Company's policy to sell its products to the end customer with a right of return within 7 to 30 days.
+Therefore, a refund liability in relation to expected returns (included in other current liabilities- refund liabilities) and a right to recover the returned goods (included in other current assets) are

-a right to recover the returned goods (included in other current assets) are recognised for the products expected to be returned.
+recognised for the products expected to be returned.
 Accumulated experience is used to estimate such returns at the time of sale at a portfolio level (expected value method).
 Because the number of products returned has been steady for years, it is highly probable that a significant reversal in the cumulative revenue recognised will not occur.
 The validity of this assumption and the estimated amount of returns are reassessed at each reporting date.

 Customer loyalty programme